rtdmoe/Discord-ReactionRoleAssigner-Java10/README.md

 ## Commands:

-**NOTE #1: Commands must mention the bot user either on the first line or on a seperate line at the end of the message.**
+**NOTE #1: Commands must mention the bot user at the beginning of the first line, followed by a space.**
 **NOTE #2: Commands can only be used by administrators or users with the authorized role for the server.**

 * `authorize [@role]`<br>